“Rule of thumb for UX: More options more problems.” — Scott Belsky

 You will start looking at them one by one.
 Try to understand the meaning of each option.
-And then decide about the relevant option and click on it.
-This whole process of exploring options, understanding them and deciding of clicking an option takes a lot of time.
+Then decide about the relevant option and click on it.
+This whole process of exploring options, understanding them, and deciding to click an option takes a lot of time.

-There is a possibility that you already leave the website before this process completes.
-You know the world of internet is so vast and finding the alternate choices is much easier.
+There is a possibility that you already left the website before this process is completed.
+You know the world of the internet is so vast and finding alternate choices is much easier.

 Then how can you sustain your visitors and customers?

-By providing them a simple and appealing user experience.
+By providing them with a simple and appealing user experience.